Bioconductor/bioconductor.org/README.md

 ### Linters

-This project includes the styleLint css linter, which can be run using the following command:
+This project includes the stylelint css linter, which can be run using the following command:

         npx stylelint "**/*.css"